 Here are five lessons a full year of entrepreneurship taught me.

 I wrote the following mantra on a post-it and it sat on my computer for months.
 “Accept the fact you might have no idea what you’re doing.
 And that's okay.”
-My clients often stress because they think they need a perfect plan or perfect results.
+We often stress because we think we need a perfect plan for results.
 We will often spin in analysis paralysis and wait until we have perfect clarity on the next step.
 What I learned going out on my own, was getting super comfortable accepting the fact that uncertainty was my certainty.
 I had no idea how my decisions would pan out.
 There was no “right path.”

-Grasping for a perfect path taught me that I had to stop just relying on my intellect and I had to tap into what I often call my “other ways of knowing.”
+Searching for a perfect path taught me that I had to stop just relying on my logic and tap into my “other ways of knowing.”
 Instead of searching for the proof my mind thought it needed, I had to learn to trust my gut with every decision.
 I asked myself some questions.
-Does this align: with my values?
+Does this align with my values?
 With what I'm trying to create?
 In my body - does this feel of peace or chaos?
 Learning how to use our body as a compass is a valuable tool and I teach it to my clients, too.

 “Kill your darlings.”
 This is actually writing advice from Stephen King, but we have darlings at work, too.
 Darlings are the projects, passions or initiatives we are certain will work because we’ve fallen in love with bringing them to fruition.
 I definitely had them while in Corporate America.
 But when you're running your own business, I've learned you have to kill your darlings – fast.
 Holding on to ideas I loved, but my clients didn’t, was expensive.